Elevator to the Gallows: Recording

 In 1957, Davis, an already well known and highly regarded jazz performer and composer, received an invitation to perform in a three-week tour of Europe as a solo artist.
-Davis had just abandoned his first great quintet of 1955–56, including saxophone player John Coltrane, due to their addiction to heroin.
+Davis had just abandoned his "first great quintet" of 1955–56, including saxophonist John Coltrane, due to their addiction to heroin.
 He was beginning to try and live a healthier life, although he was still using cocaine.
 Additionally, Davis, during his time performing, had been experiencing an immense amount of racism and enjoyed the chance to leave the United States for a while.

 Marcel Romano, promoter and jazz enthusiast, picked Davis up from the airport in November 1957 with the initial intention of telling him he would feature in a film about jazz.
 However, this plan fell through before Davis even arrived.
 Instead, film technician Jean-Claude Rappeneau, whom Romano had hired for the project, mentioned that he had been working on a feature film with young director Louis Malle who had an interest in jazz music.
 Romano told Davis about the film and said Davis seemed interested in the project, so they organised a private screening for him.
 Davis took notes, asking questions about the relationships between the characters and explanations of the plot.
 He later wrote in his autobiography that he agreed to the job because he had never written music for a film before and it would be "a great learning experience".

 While touring Europe, Davis asked that a piano be brought to his hotel room.
 Over the next two weeks, he began to improvise some themes that would be used in the film.
 Davis chose to use musicians he had been performing with on his European tour: saxophonist Barney Wilen, pianist René Urtreger, bassist Pierre Michelot and drummer Kenny Clarke.
 They had only been informed about the project a couple of days prior and went into the session unprepared, having not even seen the film.

 On 4 December 1957 at 10 p.m., Davis and his band went to the Le Poste Parisien studios to record the score.
 The band drank together for an hour, played for four hours, then took two hours of editing, and left the studio by 5 a.m. the next day having finished the film score.